AIDS-Related Lymphoma in Children

 - Keep the HIV under control

-What are the possible complications of AIDS-related lymphoma in a child?
+What are the side effects of AIDS-related lymphoma treatment in a child?

-Possible complications depend on the type and stage of the lymphoma, as well as the treatments used.
-Complications can include:
+Cancer treatments, like chemotherapy and radiation, can damage normal cells.
+This can cause side effects.
+Possible side effects depend on the type and stage of the lymphoma, as well as the type or types of treatments used.
+Common side effects can include:

 - Increased risk of infection